artinbp/artinbp/README.md

-- 👋 Hi, I’m @artinbp
+- 👋 Hi, I’m artin2559 and my ID = @artinbp
-- 👀 I’m interested in ...
+- 👀 I’m front-end developer in middle (vanila js, vue js, svelte js, css, scss, tailwind)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning bachend and dinamic product controll system
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ai and backend
-- 📫 How to reach me ...
+- 📫 How to reach me qqqq

 <!---
 artinbp/artinbp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.